741 Colonel Ledyard Highway

 with State Fire Administrator, Jeff Morrissette about the availability of the funding

-he stated during their discussion, that he explained to Mr. Morrissette that the Gales
+or Tax Districts.
+However, he stated during their discussion, that he explained to Mr.

-Ferry Fire Company was a town related function, and that they were a town agency
+Morrissette that the Gales Ferry Fire Company was a town related function, and that

-and that Mr. Morrissette understood.
+they were a town agency; and that Mr. Morrissette understood.

-such as care fires, etc.
+fires, such as car fires, etc.

-three quotes in accordance with Ordinance #200-001 (rev 1) “An Ordinance for
+required to seek three quotes in accordance with Ordinance #200-001 (rev 1) “An

-hazardous mitigation work.
+type of hazardous mitigation work.

 Mr. Bonin explained that tonight’s request was only to apply for the Grant, noting